Supplementary data: Manitoba

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals (aged ≥ 12) classified as daily or occasional smokers in 2020
+Title of image: Percentage of individuals (aged ≥ 12) classified as daily or occasional smokers

 Caveats/limitations: